-The development of Integrated Autism Service for Wales and the strategic action plan means that a lot of work is underway in the regions to improve and develop services for individuals with autism and their parents and carers.
-There are a number of areas highlighted by the assessments to inform that development, including
+The development of an integrated autism service for Wales and the strategic action plan means that a lot of work is underway in the regions to improve and develop services for individuals with autism and their parents and carers.
+There are a number of areas highlighted by the assessments to inform that development, including:

-- importance of early diagnosis and provision of information following a diagnosis - support for parents, including managing challenging behaviours that challenge and developing life skills - access to social and leisure opportunities - support to access services and employment - raise awareness of the needs of individuals with autism with the wider public.
+- importance of early diagnosis and provision of information following a diagnosis - support for parents, and carers of children and young people with ASD - access to social and leisure opportunities - support to access services and employment - raise awareness of the needs of individuals with autism with the wider public.

 Families with children and young people with ASD are under considerable stress.
-Dealing with issues of their child's personal hygiene, children eating a limited diet, requiring constant care and attention and spending many hours awake at night makes it difficult for parents/carers to stay in employment.
-In these instances, parental relationship breakdown is extremely high (85%).58
+Dealing with issues of their child's personal hygiene, children eating a limited diet, requiring constant care and attention and spending many hours awake at night makes it difficult for parents/ carers to stay in employment.
+In these instances, parental relationship breakdown is extremely high (85%).61